jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 --------------------------

-If your code is in Git, you can choose to interact with your code by installing Git and using the command line or by installing the EGit tool in Eclipse.
+If your code is in Git, you can choose to interact with your code by installing Git and using the command line or by installing the EGit plug-in in Eclipse.
 You can also connect to your DevOps Services project using Rational Team Concert to work on project plans and track work items.
 See [Working with Rational Team Concert](#working_with_rational_team_concert) for more details.
 If you are not sure if you have a Git project, see [Planning your client setup](#planning_your_client_setup).